garybuckle/garybuckle.github.io/_posts/2018-05-16-Detatched Retina recovery for Athletes.markdown

 After 3 weeks I started walking and 5 weeks post op, on the 14th of May I started cycling.
 On the 25th of May I did 5k on a concept 2 Ergo rowing machine.

-I have a recipe, a game plan that touch wood has so far appeared to work.
+I have a recipe, a game plan that, touch wood has so far appeared to work.

 I will update the post as I progress but as always please consider that all medical conditions are personal and never do anything unless you've checked it out with the medical staff.

+Sunday 2018-06-17

+Update:

+After an 8 week post op the surgeon has given me the all clear to do exercise.
+The two main areas I want to return to being.

+- Running
+- Squash

+The next step for the recovery of my retina will be to remove the oil.
+After this will be a similar period of rest and taking care as per the last op.

+With that in mind I have decided to let them remove the oil in October/ November.

+This gives me time to run my much loved Köln marathon.

+So I'm officially starting training for that event.